OMFSdigital/Cyto-R-CNN/README.md

 ## Cyto R-CNN and CytoNuke Dataset: Towards reliable whole-cell segmentation in bright-field histological images

-Work in progress.
-This repository will soon contain the Python implementation of [Cyto R-CNN](https://www.sciencedirect.com/science/article/pii/S0169260724002104?via%3Dihub).
+This repository contains the Python implementation of [Cyto R-CNN](https://www.sciencedirect.com/science/article/pii/S0169260724002104?via%3Dihub).
 <p align="center">
 <img src="cytorcnn_schematic.png" width="400" align="middle"/>
 </p>

 ### Installation
 First, you will need to install CUDA on your machine.
 This code has been developed with Python 3.9 and CUDA 11.8.